bjgrassi/mprj-app/README.md

 # Challenge Project for MPRJ
-### Web Application made in Angular and i'ts in portuguese
+### Web Application made in React in portuguese

 ## About
 - List of all 1st evolutions of Pokemons
+- Routes
+- Lists of evolutions and berries
+- Flavor filter

 ### Prerequisites
 Node.js - [click for download](https://nodejs.org/en/)